 - Just before serving stir in a little of the reserved dressing and 1/4 cup of the Parmesan cheese.

 - Sprinkle the salad with the other 1/4 cup freshly grated Parmesan cheese when serving.

 - At the risk of sounding like a cheese snob, let me say that this is best with freshly grated cheese.
 I like to grate it on the large side of the grater and serve the salad with the final sprinkle of grated cheese not mixed in.
 However if all you have is pre-grated Parmesan, not to worry.
 It will still be yummy.

 This recipe created by Kalyn many years ago!

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Marinated Zucchini Salad is perfect low-carb and low-glycemic eating plans and for any phase of the South Beach Diet, but be sure to choose a dressing with less than 2 grams of sugar per serving.
+This Marinated Zucchini Salad is perfect low-carb and Keto eating plans and for any phase of the original South Beach Diet, but be sure to choose a dressing with less than 2 grams of sugar per serving.